 Initial treatment for keratoconus often consists of hard contact lenses.
-A penetrating keratoplasty (i.e., corneal grafting) was traditionally considered the next line of treatment in patients who developed intolerance to contact lenses.
-While visual acuity is typically improved with penetrating keratoplasty, perioperative complications are an associated risk; long-term topical steroid use is required; and endothelial cell loss occurs over time, which is a particular concern in younger patients.
-As an alternative, a variety of keratorefractive procedures have been attempted, broadly divided into subtractive and additive techniques.
-Subtractive techniques include photorefractive keratectomy or laser in situ keratomileusis (LASIK), although, generally, results of these techniques have been poor.
-In deep anterior lamellar keratoplasty, pathologic corneal stromal tissue is selectively removed to the level of the Descemet membrane, followed by transplantation of a donor graft.
-Implantation of intrastromal corneal ring segments (ICRS) represents an additive technique, in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for penetrating keratoplasty.
+A penetrating keratoplasty (PK, i.e., corneal grafting) was traditionally considered the next line of treatment in patients who developed intolerance to contact lenses.
+While visual acuity is typically improved with PK, perioperative complications are an associated risk; long-term topical steroid use is required and endothelial cell loss occurs over time, which is a particular concern in younger patients.
+As an alternative, a variety of keratorefractive procedures have been attempted and broadly divided into subtractive and additive techniques.
+Subtractive techniques include photorefractive keratectomy (PRK) or laser in situ keratomileusis (LASIK), although generally the results of these techniques have been poor.
+In deep anterior lamellar keratoplasty (DALK), pathologic corneal stromal tissue is selectively removed to the level of the Descemet membrane, followed by transplantation of a donor graft.
+Implantation of intrastromal corneal ring segments (ICRS) represents an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration and potentially obviate the need for PK.

-Rigid gas permeable contact lenses may be used to treat pellucid marginal degeneration.
-ICRS, crescentic lamellar keratoplasty, penetrating keratoplasty, and corneal wedge excision have also been proposed as treatments.
+Rigid gas permeable contact lenses may be used to treat pellucid marginal degeneration (PMD).
+Intrastromal corneal ring segments (ICRS®), crescentic lamellar keratoplasty (LK), PK, and corneal wedge excision have also been proposed as treatments.

-ICRS correct myopia by flattening the center of the cornea and represent an alternative to LASIK and other refractive surgeries.
-A proposed advantage of ICRS is that their insertion does not affect the central cornea and, thus, their effect is not related to the healing process in the cornea.
-No corneal tissue is removed, and the implants may be removed or replaced.
+ICRS® corrects myopia by flattening the center of the cornea and represents an alternative to LASIK and other refractive surgeries.
+A proposed advantage of ICRS® is that their insertion does not affect the central cornea and thus, their effect is not related to the healing process in the cornea.
+No corneal tissue is removed and the implants may be removed or replaced.
 However, mild myopia is effectively treated with spectacles or contact lenses.